Sirhan Sirhan: Motives

 A motive cited for Sirhan's actions is the Middle East conflict.
 After his arrest, Sirhan said, "I can explain it.
-I did it for my country".
-Sirhan believed that he was deliberately betrayed by Kennedy's support for Israel in the June 1967 Six-Day War, which had begun exactly one year before the date of the assassination.
+I did it for my country."
+He said he believed he was deliberately betrayed by Kennedy's support for Israel in the June 1967 Six-Day War, which had begun exactly one year before the assassination.
 During a search of Sirhan's apartment after his arrest, a spiral-bound notebook was found containing a diary entry that demonstrated that his anger had gradually fixated on Kennedy, who had promised to send 50 fighter jets to Israel if elected president.
-Sirhan's journal entry of May 18, 1968, read: "My determination to eliminate R.F.K. is becoming the more and more [sic] of an unshakable obsession ...
-Kennedy must die before June 5th".
-They found other notebooks and diary entries expressing his growing rage at Kennedy; his journals also contained many aphorisms that were thought to be his version of "free writing".
+Sirhan's journal entry of May 18, 1968, read: "My determination to eliminate R.F.K. is becoming the more and more[sic] of an unshakable obsession ...
+Kennedy must die before June 5th."
+Other notebooks and diary entries expressing Sirhan's growing rage at Kennedy were found; his journals also contained many aphorisms that were thought to be his version of "free writing".
 He wrote in support of communism: "Long live Communism ...
 I firmly support the communist cause and its people ...
-American capitalism will fall and give way to the worker's dictatorship".
+American capitalism will fall and give way to the worker's dictatorship."

-The next day, on June 6, a front-page article in the Los Angeles Times interpreted the attack on Kennedy as an act of antisemitism rather than political protest.
-The article read: "When the Jordanian nationalist, Sirhan Bishara Sirhan, allegedly shot Kennedy, ostensibly because of the senator's advocacy of U.S. support for Israel, the crime with which he was charged was in essence another manifestation of the centuries-old hatred between Arab and Jew".

-M. T. Mehdi, then secretary-general of the Action Committee on American-Arab Relations, believed that Sirhan had acted in justifiable self-defense, stating: "Sirhan was defending himself against those 50 Phantom jets Kennedy was sending to Israel".
-Mehdi wrote a 100-page book called Kennedy and Sirhan: Why?
+On June 6, a front-page article in the Los Angeles Times interpreted the attack on Kennedy as an act of antisemitism rather than political protest.
+The article read: "When the Jordanian nationalist, Sirhan Bishara Sirhan, allegedly shot Kennedy, ostensibly because of the senator's advocacy of U.S. support for Israel, the crime with which he was charged was in essence another manifestation of the centuries-old hatred between Arab and Jew."
+M. T. Mehdi, then secretary-general of the Action Committee on American-Arab Relations, believed that Sirhan had acted in justifiable self-defense, saying: "Sirhan was defending himself against those 50 Phantom jets Kennedy was sending to Israel."
+Mehdi wrote a book called Kennedy and Sirhan: Why?
 In a 1980 interview, Sirhan said he had been drunk on the night of the attack, which was also the anniversary of the 1967 Arab-Israeli war: "You must remember the circumstances of that night, June 5.
 That was when I was provoked.
 That is when I initially went to observe the Jewish Zionist parade in celebration of the June 5, 1967, victory over the Arabs.
 That was the catalyst that triggered me on that night ...
-In addition, there was the consumption of the liquor, and I want the public to understand that".
+In addition, there was the consumption of the liquor, and I want the public to understand that."